andyt530/az2tf/README.md

 There should hopefully be no subsequent additions or deletions reported by the terraform plan command as all the approriate terraform configuration files will have have automatically been created.

+## Requirements & Prerequisites
++ The tool is written for the bash shell script and has been tested on a MAC
++ Azure cli2 **version 2.0.50 or higher** needs to be installed and you need a login with at least "Read" priviledges
++ terraform **version v0.11.10** needs to be installed

 ## Quickstart guide to using the tool